 The requirements to maintain books and records, and consequently the obligation for tax reporting based on accrued income, is applicable for any taxpayer with annual gross income from economic activities of 30,000 euros (EUR) or higher, decreased from the EUR 50,000 threshold as per the previous law.

-Withholding tax on gross payments for any taxpayer making payments to non-business individuals, farmers, collectors of recycled materials, forest fruits, medicinal plans is reduced from 3% to 1%.
+WHT on gross payments for any taxpayer making payments to non-business individuals, farmers, and collectors of recycled materials, forest fruits, and medicinal plans is reduced from 3% to 1%.

 Revised transfer pricing provisions

-As opposed to the previous law which favoured the Comparable Uncontrolled Price method against other methods, the new law states that the selection of a transfer pricing method should be based on its appropriateness and other relevant criteria (in line with the OECD Transfer Pricing Guidelines).
+As opposed to the previous law, which favoured the comparable uncontrolled price method against other methods, the new law states that the selection of a transfer pricing method should be based on its appropriateness and other relevant criteria (in line with the Organisation for Economic Co-operation and Development [OECD] Transfer Pricing Guidelines).